Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: DFT analysis

 \section{DFT analysis}

 We have performed \emph{ab initio} density functional theory calculations on Ni$_2$Mo$_3$O$_8$ (see Appendix~\ref{app:DFT} for details) in various spin-ordered states, both collinear and noncollinear, and computed the corresponding energies.
+By fixing a collinear ordered state and choosing different \textit{global} rotations, we have found that DFT captures the single-ion anisotropy poorly -- the resulting energy differences are about 0.1~meV per site, much less than expected from the relatively large value of $\gamma_T$ in Eq.~\eqref{eq:anisotropy}.
+This is a known effect to do with the inaccuracy of capturing crystal-field splittings and the approximate way in which the spin-orbit coupling is treated in typical \emph{ab initio} codes.
+Similarly, the Dzyaloshinskii--Moriya interactions are not captured well at the level of DFT.
+Thus, we used the DFT reference energies to determine only six unknown parameters in Eq.~\eqref{HwithoutDM}: $J_1, J_{2T}, J_{2O}, K_1, K_{2T}$ and $K_{2O}$.

-Substituting these energies into the left-hand side of the mean-field expressions in Eq.~(\ref{ewodm}) and Eq.~(\ref{ncenergy}), we solve the resulting set of equations to obtain the values of the exchange coefficients.
-There are four unknown parameters in the model Eq.~(\ref{HwithoutDM}) ($J_1, J_2, K_1$ and $K_2$), so having 4 energy differences among 5 reference states would suffice to determine the coefficients.
-However, we have increased the number of the reference states to 6 so as to place the errorbars on the fitted values of the exchange parameters.
-The values of the fitting parameters, together with the standard deviations computed by using different sets of reference states, are as follows:
+Substituting these \textit{ab initio} energies into the left-hand side of the mean-field expressions in Eq.~(\ref{ewodm}) and other reference states (see Appendix~\ref{app:MF}), we use the least-square fitting to determine the set of the exchange coefficients.
+In total, 12 reference states, and hence 11 energy differences have been used, resulting in the excellent quality of the least-square fit ($R^2=0.956$) shown in Fig.~\ref{fig:fit}.
+The obtained values of the fitting parameters are as follows:

-As evident from the above, there is a rather large uncertainty in the value of the biquadratic coefficient $K_1$, however the most important conclusion for this work is that its value is negative and non-negligible compared to the Heisenberg exchange $J_1$.
+The most important conclusion for this work is that the value of $K_1$ is negative and non-negligible compared to the Heisenberg exchange $J_1$.
 The presence of such biquadratic term in the model Eq.~(\ref{HwithoutDM}) is important to correctly capture the physics of spin 1 interactions, as was proven to be the case in other $3d$ metals with spin-1 moments, notably the iron pnictides and chalcogenides.
 There, one also finds negative and relatively large values of $K_1$ from first principles caculations~\cite{Wysocki2011,Glasbrenner2015}, and it turns out to be essential to correctly describe the magnon dispersion in inelastic neutron scattering~\cite{Harriger2011,Yu2012,Ergueta2015,Ergueta2017}.
 In the present case, we shall show that the presence of $K_1$ term affects the relative stability of the N\'eel and noncollinear magnetic states (see section~\ref{sec:DM}).